Get started with rl-deploy

 2. Use rl-deploy to install rl-secureโ

-The site key is a string that lets you associate any rl-secure
+The site key is a string that lets you associate any rl-secure installation with your license.

-on multiple ephemeral systems with the same license.
+This allows you to install rl-secure on multiple ephemeral systems with the same license.

 To complete the installation process, switch to the licensing guide and follow the steps described there.